-For our second experiment, we induced a geometry on a known latent space (given by noisy circular data in $\mathcal{Z}_{\text{toy}} = \mathbb{R}^2$) by \textit{pulling back} the Fisher-Rao metric from the parameter space of different distributions, showcasing the potential for computing geodesics efficiently, even in non-Gaussian settings.
-These latent codes were constructed by sampling 200 angles $\{\theta_i\}_{i=1}^{200}$, constructing vectors $[\cos(\theta), \sin(\theta)] + 0.1\epsilon$, where $\epsilon$ is sampled from a unit Gaussian.
-The stochastic manifolds from which we pull the metric are associated with multivariate versions of the Normal, Bernoulli, Beta, Dirichlet and Exponential distributions.
+For our second experiment, we induced a geometry on a known latent space (given by noisy circular data in $\mathcal{Z}_{\text{toy}} = \mathbb{R}^2$) by \textit{pulling back} the Fisher-Rao metric from the parameter space of different distributions, showcasing the potential for computing shortest paths efficiently, even in non-Gaussian settings.
+The statistical manifolds from which we pull the metric are associated with multivariate versions of the Normal, Bernoulli, Beta, Dirichlet and Exponential distributions.
 For this approximation to follow the support of the data we need to ensure that our mapping $\mathcal{Z}_{\text{toy}}\to\mathcal{H}$ extrapolates to high uncertainty outside our training codes (see Fig. \ref{fig:gaussian_decoders_UQ}).
-To do so, we perform uncertainty regularization for each one of the decoded distributions (see supplementary materials for details on uncertainty regularization).
+To do so, we perform uncertainty regularization for each one of the decoded distributions (see supplementary materials for implementation details).

-Figure~\ref{fig:latent_spaces_toy_experiment} shows the toy latent space alongside several geodesics computed using the pulled-back the Fisher-Rao metric from the stochastic manifolds associated with the Gaussian, Bernoulli, Beta, Dirichlet and Exponential distributions.
-These geodesics were embedded as splines by minimizing their energy (as presented in Eq. (\ref{eq:our_energy_with_kl})), using automatic differentiation.
-These results show that the approximated pulled-back metric induces a meaningful geometry in this latent space, which recovers the initial circular structure of the data.
-In the case of the Bernoulli manifold, we notice that some of the geodesics fail to converge.
-We hypothesize that our uncertainty regularization (which decodes to the uniform outside the support) is not strong enough since Bernoulli distributions with parameters close to $1/2$ are already highly entropic.
+In Fig.~\ref{fig:latent_spaces_toy_experiment} we show the toy latent space alongside several shortest paths computed using the pullback of the Fisher-Rao metric from the statistical manifolds associated with the Gaussian, Bernoulli, Beta, Dirichlet and Exponential distributions.
+We parametrize the curves as cubic splines and minimize their energy using automatic differentiation (see Sec. \ref{sec:geodesic_computation}).
+These results show that the approximated pulled-back metric induces a meaningful geometry in this latent space, which recovers the true circular structure of the data.
+In the case of the Bernoulli distribution, we notice that some of the paths fail to converge.
+We hypothesize that our uncertainty regularization (which decodes to the uniform distribution outside the support) is not strong enough since Bernoulli distributions with parameters close to $1/2$ are already highly entropic.

-It is worth stating that these computations were performed using the analytical expression for the KL divergence when minimizing the geodesics' energy (Eq. (\ref{eq:our_energy_with_kl})).
-We also experimented with computing these divergences by sampling, arriving at similar results when the number of samples was above the threshold of $5\times10^3$.
-Notice how this opens the doors for approximating the geometry of the statistical manifold of any distribution that allows sampling with derivatives.